 Telogen effluvium is a type of sudden hair loss that occurs due to emotional shock.
 While there may not be an obvious link between this condition and weight loss, studies have shown that telogen effluvium can occur as a result of rapid or extreme weight loss.

 Low-carb diets such as keto or Atkins are popular with many people who want to lose weight.
-However, there is evidence to suggest that low-carb diets can cause hair loss, as it restrict the nutrients you need for hair growth.
+However, there is evidence to suggest that low-carb diets can cause hair loss, as they restrict the nutrients you need for hair growth.

 Your hair is made from a protein called keratin.
 Keratin is formed by amino acids which are found in dietary protein.
 Low-protein diets often result in amino acid deficiencies, causing hair growth to stall.